 - Artists’ colony

-Why it’s awesome: Established in 1937, the Maitalnd Art Center is one of the best places to visit in Orlando for anyone interested in striking art from the 20th century.
+Why it’s awesome: Established in 1937, the Maitalnd Art Center is one of the things to do in Orlando for anyone interested in striking art from the 20th century.
 The building itself is an architectural and artistic gem, now featured on the National Register of Historic Places and one of just a few examples of fantasy buildings remaining in the southern part of the USA.

 Constructed in a Mayan Revival style, the grounds are reminiscent of a stunning Mexican Mayan temple complex, complete with hand-crafted carvings that display symbols from Mayan and Aztec civilisations.
 The centre attracts many artists looking for a peaceful place to unleash their creativeness, and the museum houses a number of interesting contemporary works.